department-of-veterans-affairs/va.gov-team/products/health-care/checkin/sprints/sprint-goals.md

     - 🟩 [Staging Review finding: Sentence structure in travel-pay page ](https://github.com/department-of-veterans-affairs/va.gov-team/issues/91798)
     - ✔️ 🟩 [Staging Review finding: Summary box for direct deposit information may not be appropriate ](https://github.com/department-of-veterans-affairs/va.gov-team/issues/91802)
         - ~We need decision from UX before we hand this of to frontend~
-    - 🟩 Push to production for internal pilot once all Staging Review issues have been addressed
+    - ~🟩 Push to production for internal pilot once all Staging Review issues have been addressed~
+        - Stephen doesn't want this out there yet, we may need to do a FF to limit it to certain facilities only
 - **Travel Claim Submission from Past Appts - Web**
     - **Sprint Goal is moot - we can't continue until new Travel form is available in a lower env**
     - ⛔ BLOCKED